DelphinusLab/zkwasm-book/c3_circuits/README.md

 </picture>
 </p>

-**Organization of the document.** After a brief introduction to the basic ideas about how to connect a stateful virtual machine with ZKSNARK in Section 2, we describe the basic building block and ingredients used to construct ZKWASM circuits in Section 3 and then present the circuits architecture in Section 4.
-After the architecture is settled, we discuss the circuits of every category of WASM instructions in Section 5.
-In addition, in Section 5.4 we discuss foreign instruction expansion which provides a way to extend the virtual machine for better performance and integration.
-In Section 6, we present the partition and proof batching technique to solve the long execution trace problem.

-Throughout the document, we use the notation $$a:A$$ to specify a variable of type $$A$$, $$F$$ to specify the number field, and $$F_n$$ to specify a multi-dimensional vector with dimension $$n$$.
-We denote by $$A \rightarrow B$$ the function type from $$A$$ to $$B$$ and use $$\circ$$ for function composition.
-Moreover, we use $$G[i][j]$$ to specify the value of the cell of matrix $$G$$ at the $$i$$ th row and $$j$$ th column.

-## 2 WASM Run-Time as a State Machine
 We consider the WASM virtual machine as a gigantic program, with the input as a tuple $$(I(C, H), E, IO)$$ ,where $$I$$ is a WASM executable image that contains a code image $$C$$ and an initial memory $$H$$, $$E$$ is its entry point, and $$IO$$ represents the **(stdin, stdout)** firmware.
 In the serverless setup, the WASM run-time starts with an initial state based on the loaded image $$I$$, then jumps to the entry point $$E$$ and starts executing the bytecode based on the WASM specification.

 Internally the WASM run-time maintains a state $$S$$ denoted by a tuple ($$iaddr$$, $$F$$, $$M$$, $$G$$, $$Sp$$, $$I$$, $$IO$$) where $$iaddr$$ is the current instruction address, $$F$$ is the calling frame with a `depth` field, $$M$$ is the memory state, $$Sp$$ is the stack and $$G$$ is the set of global variables.
 The run-time simulates the semantic of each instruction start at $$E$$ until it reaches the exit.
 The instructions it simulates form an execution trace $$[t_0, t_1, t_2, t_3, \cdots]$$ and each transition $$t_i$$ is a function between states that takes an input $$s: S$$ and outputs a new state $$s': S$$.